simon-ritchie/apysc/docstring_markdowns/apysc/_display/graphics.md

 ### `__init__` method docstring

-Create a object that has each vector graphics interface.<hr>
+Create an object that has each vector graphics interface.<hr>

 **[Parameters]**

 - `parent`: Sprite
-  - This instance's parent instance.
+  - A parent instance.
 - `variable_name`: str or None, default None
   - Variable name to set.
-Specified only when subclass instantiation.
+Specified only when a subclass instantiation.

 <hr>